ez-webcomponents/ez-highchart-drilldown/README.md

 ##  Include ez-highchart-drilldown-loader.js to use as stand-alone bundled component
 or
-##  Include ez-highchart-drilldown.js directly if including in a polymer project.
+##  Import ez-highchart-drilldown.js directly if using in a build.
 ```
 <!doctype html>
 <html lang="en">